ankit-vaghela30/ankit-vaghela30.github.io/_pages/about.md

 All of my Data science/Machine learning projects can be viewed at [https://ankit-vaghela30.github.io/machine-learning/](https://ankit-vaghela30.github.io/machine-learning/)

 # Work experience

+## Machine Learning Engineer at Amazon, NYC, NY

+* Ran ranking experiments on Amazon’s desktop and mobile homepage to rank content which resulted in +15 MM GCCP (Growth adjusted Composite Contribution Profit) for desktop and +100 MM GCCP for mobile homepage.
+* Developed hypotheses based on previous experiments to improve model performance and added feature generators and new objectives to existing featurizer flow.
+As a result Improved model performance for Non-Prime customers and not logged in customers.
+* Collaborated with the team and published a research paper in an internal AMLC conference based on above experiment findings.
+* Lead SDE from my team for Prime day 2023 where I led the efforts to scale up services, switch model objectives from GCCP to total sales and the drafting process of validating the switch and model’s exploration.
+* Responsible for heading efforts to migrate our service from Intel hosts to AWS’s new graviton hosts which resulted in saving $100 per month and lesser carbon footprint (more energy efficient)
+* Responsible for switching our service’s loadbalancers from network level Netscaler to internal application level tardigrade loadbalancers to decrease costs.
+Also, switched service authentication to internal Cloudauth authentication to make service more secure (HTTPS).

 ## Data Scientist at ADP, Alpharetta, GA